Uwakmfon1/attendancePro/app/athought.md

 * FOR EACH OF THE NEXT REG_NO, CLICK PRESENT OR ABSENT %%%
 * AT THE END OF TICKING ALL REG_NOS, CLICK THE SAVE BUTTON %%%
 * AFTER SAVING THE NEW DATE SHOULD APPEAR ON THE ATTENDANCE DB %%%
-* SAVE AND REDIRECT TO HOME PAGE
+* SAVE AND REDIRECT TO HOME PAGE %%%

 **Not yet done
+*write migrations to automate pivot table %%%
+*make a calculate total attendance button
+*Ensure when button is clicked, a
+*make it responsive on different screen resolutions *connect to google forms using pabbly connect